'Armed and dangerous' man in custody following Yellow Springs investigation

 At 10:58 p.m., the village posted an update saying the man was in custody.

+Yellow Springs schools remained closed Monday after the district sent out a notice Sunday saying schools would be closed "out of an abundance of caution."

-It's not clear if the investigation is related to a shooting reported Thursday in Yellow Springs.
+It was not clear Monday whether the investigation is related to a shooting reported Thursday in Yellow Springs.
 Around 7:45 p.m. officers responded to the 600 block of South High Street for a reported assault.

 "While in route, YSPD received additional information from dispatchers, details of which are unable to be released at this time, indicating the initial report of an assault to be incomplete and prompting an escalated response," read a social media post from the village.